Cecilia8989/pands-project/README.md

 ![Scatter]()

-Looking at the graphs the one showing the relationship between Petal Length and Width does indeed appear to show the most distinct differences between the three species.
-The Setosa species has the smallest petal lengths and widths, while the Virginica species has the largest, with the Versicolor species in between.
+Looking at the above figure, the scatter plot showing the relationship between Petal Length and Petal Width is the most useful in distinguishing between the three species of iris as they show distinct differences between species.
+Setosa species has the smallest petal lengths and widths, while the Virginica species has the largest, and the Versicolor species falls in between.

-Based on this relationship between features, there is very little overlap between the species.
-This means that petal length and width can be useful features for distinguishing between the three species.
+On the whole, with a very little overlaping between the species, Petal Length and Petal Width relationship can be useful features for distinguishing between the three species.

 <details>
     <summary> Code Explanation </summary>
            <p>

-The code creates a [subplot with four scatter plots [30]](https://www.kaggle.com/code/asimislam/tutorial-python-subplots) , comparing two features of the dataset for each subplot.
+The code creates a [subplot with four scatter plots [34]](https://www.kaggle.com/code/asimislam/tutorial-python-subplots) , comparing two features of the dataset for each subplot.
 It also sets the style of and the the size of the figure.

 ```python
 # Create a supbplot with 4 scatterpoint comparing 2 features each